 Biological resources includes genetic resources, organisms or microorganisms or parts thereof, population and any other biotic components of an ecosystem with actual or potential use or value for humanity and derivatives thereform, and information in relation thereto.

 If your research project falls under the terms or definition as mentioned above.
-Then, yes, you will need to apply for a research permit from Sarawak Biodiversity Centre.
+Then, yes, you will need to apply for a R&D permit from Sarawak Biodiversity Centre.

 If still in doubt, you may send in your project proposal and we will let you know if your project requires a permit.
 You may download the Sarawak Biodiversity Regulations 2016.